enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@behaviors
+@behaviors()
 ----------
-A class decorator that adds behavior prototypes to the `behaviors` property on the
+Generates a class decorator that adds behavior prototypes to the `behaviors` property on the
 class prototype.
 The [`behaviors`](https://www.polymer-project.org/1.0/docs/devguide/behaviors.html)
 property is an array of prototypes that Polymer will merge into the class
 prototype.
 If the decorator is applied multiple times to the same class the